 Make a huge batch of this tomato soup, freeze it in family-friendly portions or as individual servings.
 You will be so happy you did when Fall arrives.
 Of course, I live in Savannah.
 So Fall means 80 degrees.
 We eat soup whenever we want it rather than when it is cold because it is hot here 10 months a year.

-This soup also makes a great lunch for school aged kids.
-I know that nobody wants to think about going back to school yet – at least my kids don’t – but this soup freezes and heats great.
+This soup also makes a great lunch for school-aged kids.
 Pour it into a stainless steel thermos and it stays hot until lunch.

 The advantage to Fresh Tomato Soup over other soups with noodles or rice is that there is no starch to absorb liquid and swell.
 Just thaw whatever you need the night before in the refrigerator.
 Heat the next morning, pour into a thermos and pack.
 Easier than making a sandwich.